-Further, we urge FWS to direct the land management agencies to undertake the necessary planning using a range-wide riparian management environmental impact statement to ensure that this habitat loss and degradation is not allowed to continue in the future.
+To address the lack of adequate regulatory mechanisms threatening the species, we urge FWS to direct the land management agencies to undertake the necessary planning using a range-wide riparian management environmental impact statement to ensure that this habitat loss and degradation is not allowed to continue in the future.
 Similarly, agencies involved in water management and planning future water developments need to undertake a similar planning process to minimize existing impacts and steer future developments away from occupied habitat and restoration areas.

-As the proposed rule points out on page 61633 "Western yellow-billed cuckoos require large blocks of habitat for breeding.
+As the proposed rule pointed out on page 61633 "Western yellow-billed cuckoos require large blocks of habitat for breeding.
 Home ranges are large..."
 Recent studies in Arizona and California show that the cuckoos use large home ranges of 204 acres and 95 acres respectively, and another found ranges averaging 123 acres.
 On the Verde River in Arizona occupied sites were wooded riparian habitats at least 325 feet in width.
 FWS also finds that the cuckoo is currently found in the largest contiguous and least-fragmented remaining habitat patches (p.
 61659) and that the species seldom uses patches smaller than 325 x 975 feet.

-The draft proposal states:
+The draft proposal stated: